B'dikat Hametz: The Search for Leaven Foods

 This year, your hametz will revert to your possession at 8:30pm on 22 Nisan 5777 corresponding to Tuesday evening April 18, 2017.

-In order to make your home kosher l'Pesach (for Passover), complete and return the shtar harsha-ah below to Rabbi Ron Fish as soon as possible.
-It is customary to give tzedakah with the submission of your document; donations will be used for those in our community who need help to be able to celebrate Pesach.
-The deadline to submit your form and have Rabbi Fish sell your hametz is noon on April 7.
+In order to make your home kosher l'Pesach (for Passover), complete and return the shtar harsha-ah below* to Rabbi Ron Fish as soon as possible.
+It is customary to give tzedakah with the submission of your document; donations will be used for those in our community who need help to be able to celebrate Pesach. *The deadline to submit your form and have Rabbi Fish sell your hametz is noon on April 7.
 The form will only be available online until that time.